MyBoringFacts/ViT-CIFAR10/README.md

 - torchvision
 - matplotlib
 - numpy

-## Future Work

-- Experiment with different hyperparameters and model sizes.
-- Apply the model to other image classification datasets.
-- Implement more advanced data augmentation techniques.
-- Explore hybrid architectures combining CNNs and transformers.

-## References

 - Dosovitskiy, A., et al. (2020).
 An Image is Worth 16x16 Words: Transformers for Image Recognition at Scale. arXiv preprint arXiv:2010.11929.